 HCI is an annual summit created by West Health that convenes key stakeholders including policymakers, healthcare providers, health systems, economists, regulators, drug companies, pharmacy benefit managers and advocacy groups to explore the real impact of the high cost of healthcare on individuals, businesses, the economy and the state of this country today.
 Annually, these committed participants map out immediate and long-term policy prescriptions and solutions that turn rhetoric into reality and finally deliver on the promise of improving the quality of healthcare and lowering costs in a sustainable and meaningful way.

-This year’s HCI Summit is the sixth installment of West Health’s Health Care Innovation Day (HCI) series.
-Previous HCI events have highlighted wireless and telehealth innovations with the Department of Veterans Affairs (2010), wireless medical device regulation with the U. S. Food and Drug Administration and Federal Communications Commission (2011), care delivery and payment solutions with the Centers for Medicare & Medicaid Services (2012), interoperability with the Office of the National Coordinator for Health Information Technology (2014), and our most recent on healthcare costs innovation (2018).
+The 2019 HCI Summit was the sixth installment of West Health’s Health Care Innovation Day (HCI) series.
+Previous HCI events have highlighted wireless and telehealth innovations with the Department of Veterans Affairs (2010), wireless medical device regulation with the U. S. Food and Drug Administration and Federal Communications Commission (2011), care delivery and payment solutions with the Centers for Medicare & Medicaid Services (2012), interoperability with the Office of the National Coordinator for Health Information Technology (2014), and our most recent on healthcare costs innovation Summits (2018 and 2019).

 West Health co-hosted the inaugural HCI event Health Care Innovation Day (HCI-DC) with the Department of Veterans Affairs on October 12, 2010 in Washington, D.C. to focus on accelerating low-cost healthcare solutions by encouraging innovations in wireless medical technology.
 The event also served to highlight and promote participation in the Veterans Affairs Innovation Initiative (VAi2) and attendees had access to and interaction with wireless health industry leaders, government stakeholders, and public and private funders.